Membership Overview

 Membership Process

-In addition to completing an application and paying the application fee, applicants must provide:
+In addition to completing an application and paying the application fee (waived for student applicants), applicants must provide:

 • one Letter of Proposal from a member of the Association of at least three years’ standing, and